 Tangy Redcurrant Jelly – No added Pectin!

-This jelly is perfect for serving with a cheese board, alongside some crumbly cheddar, and is great for stirring into gravies and sauces to add a flavour boost.
+This jelly is perfect for serving with a cheese board alongside some crumbly cheddar.
+It’s also great for stirring into gravies and sauces to add a flavour boost.
 It’s also the secret ingredient in a traditional British Cumberland sauce.

 When making jellies or jams your best friend is a sugar thermometer.
 This is because jam and jelly reach their setting point at 104.5°C/220°F. While it is possible to test for the setting point using cold plates and other visual clues, the most reliable way is to always the temperature.

 I’ve given the amounts here to make a couple of small jars of jelly.
-If you are lucky enough to have more redcurrants on your hands, the recipe can be doubled or tripled.
-Redcurrants freeze brilliantly too, so if you see well-priced redcurrants at the markets, be sure to snap them up, then freeze them until you are ready to use them.
+If you are lucky enough to have more redcurrants, the recipe can be doubled or tripled.
+Redcurrants freeze brilliantly, too, so if you see well-priced redcurrants at the markets, be sure to snap them up and then freeze them until you are ready to use them.

 FREQUENTLY ASKED QUESTIONS